 At first, you’ll take short walks – for example, from your bed to the bathroom and around your room.
 Within 24 hours, you’ll have your first physical therapy session where you’ll be taught specific exercises to strengthen your knee and increase mobility with your new joint.

-Will I need to use an assistive device after knee replacement surgery?
+Will I need to use crutches or other assistive devices after knee replacement surgery?

 Yes.
-And depending on the type of surgery you’ve had (e.g. full or partial knee replacement; single or double knee replacement), you’ll probably need to use an assistive device for at least a few weeks.
+And depending on the type of surgery you’ve had (e.g. full or partial knee replacement; single or double knee replacement), you’ll probably need to use an assistive device for at least a few weeks during recovery.

 Assistive devices make certain activities like walking, using the restroom and dressing easier to do.
 They also help keep you safe.

 The types of assistive devices you’ll need after knee replacement surgery depend on your condition, but common devices include:

 - Walking aids like crutches, canes or walkers